 Submetering Basics: Cost Control

 Submeters measure in-suite utility consumption.
 Residents are billed individually and pay only for their consumption of any given utility being metered.
 Electricity is the most commonly metered utility and is the easiest utility to retrofit in an existing building.
-A growing number of existing buildings also meter for water, especially in markets like Vancouver and Ottawa where the building profile is particularly conducive to this retrofit, and the supply and cost of water
+A growing number of existing buildings also meter for water, especially in markets like Vancouver and Ottawa where the building profile is particularly conducive to this retrofit, and the supply and cost of water has become a hot-button topic.
+New construction projects are including water and gas and sometimes even heating and cooling (

 Submetering Results in Reduced Utility Consumption